 CBM Conference (Europe), join us in June

 We are looking forward to the CBM Conference in June at the Novotel in Amsterdam where the RMS Team will again be exhibiting.
-You’ll find us on Stand: TBC, discussing the importance of condition improvement, with a focus on the skills and knowledge needed to adopt innovative technologies, such as Motion Amplification and remote asset monitoring.
-RMS’s Director, Stuart Walker, will also be available to discuss how MA has become a key component of Condition Monitoring at RMS – not to be missed!
+You’ll find us on Stand: TBC, discussing the importance of condition improvement, with a focus on the skills and knowledge needed to adopt innovative technologies, such as Motion Amplification and Remote Asset Monitoring.
+RMS’s Director, Stuart Walker, will also be available to share how MA has become a key component of Condition Monitoring at RMS – not to be missed!
 We look forward to seeing you there!

 Get hands-on with Motion Amplifcation, try it yourself live!

 Learn more about our Wireless Sensor Technology solutions

 AMS WIreless Vibration Monitor

 The CBM Conference 2022 (Europe) is the area’s largest conference for condition monitoring professionals.
 You will have access to learning sessions, workshops and the latest technologies in the industry all from the comfort of the Novotel, Amsterdam.
 It is a fantastic opportunity to improve and update your industry knowledge, discover new technologies or new approaches in the industry and to create new and lasting friendships with peers from across the continent and around the globe.

 This event is entirely focused on the vibration analysis, maintenance and reliability and condition monitoring industries.
 Attend the CBM Conference (Europe), and you will have the opportunity to experience at least two keynote presentations and over 25 educational presentations from industry experts in Europe and around the world.